Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-9.md

 $\star$ 9.5.
 Show how a padding oracle (for CBC-mode encryption with X.923 padding) can be used to **generate a valid encryption** of any chosen plaintext, under the same (secret) key that the padding oracle uses.
 In this problem, you are not given access to an encryption subroutine, or any valid ciphertexts - only the padding oracle subroutine.

 9.6.
-Prove formally that CCA$\varPhi$ security implies CCA security.
+Prove formally that CCA$\Phi$ security implies CCA security.

 9.7.
 Let $\Sigma$ be an encryption scheme with message space $\{\textcolor{brown}{0},\textcolor{brown}{1}\}^{n}$ and define $\Sigma^{2}$ to be the following encryption scheme with message space $\{\textcolor{brown}{0},\textcolor{brown}{1}\}^{2 n}$